Skip to main content

 Definitions

 When you enroll in benefits through PEBB, you can only cover people who meet eligibility requirements under Oregon Administrative Rules (OARs).
-The Dependent Eligibility Verification (DEV) audits (reviews) ensures those rules are followed.
+The Dependent Eligibility Verification (DEV) audits (reviews) ensure those rules are followed.
 Read the definitions below to make sure each dependent you enroll is eligible.

 Child